Gizmo10/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to my fisrt blog

-I'm glad you are here.
-I plan to talk about ...
+It pleases me to ahe you here.
+The purpose of this was to learn how to deploy code on GitHub